mahmudhera/kRISP-mER/README.md

 Reference free guide RNA designing tool for CRISPR

 ## What kRISP-meR is
 This is a tool to generate personalized guide RNAs for CRISPR without using a reference genome.

 Most genome-wide guideRNA designer tools have to use the whole reference genome to populate their database.
 This limits their usage for organisms with incomplete reference genome.
 Instead of using a reference, kRISP-meR works using the sequenced reads, and a genomic target location (location where CRISPR cleavage is intended).
 Using the sequenced reads only, kRISP-meR is able to design variant-aware guideRNAs and predict those with minimized off-target activity.

-This tool is designed run on a Linux machine on Python2.7
+This tool was initially designed to run on a Linux machine on Python2.7.
+With the decrepated Python2, this tool has been revised to run on Python3.
+If there are any issues, email mahmudhera93@gmail.com or open a github issue.

 ## Dependencies
 The following need to be installed to successfully run kRISP-meR